 (1) A local government that fails to comply with a direction contained in a notice served on it under section 43 commits an offence.

-Penalty: For a first offence, $300; for any subsequent offence, $1 500.
+Penalty: a fine of $50 000.

 (2) For the purposes of this section and section 45 a local government on which a notice has been served under section 43 shall not be regarded as having failed to comply with the direction contained in the notice by reason only that it has not controlled declared plants or declared animals in the manner specified in the notice so long as it has controlled the plants or animals in some other manner.

 [Section 44 amended by No. 59 of 1986 s.
 7; No. 20 of 1989 s.
 3; No. 14 of 1996 s.
-4.]
+4; No. 46 of 2010 s.
+15.]

 45. Powers of inspectors, etc. on failure to comply with direction

-(1) Without affecting any proceeding against or liability of any local government for an offence under section 44 if that local government has not, in the opinion of an inspector or authorised person, complied with a direction contained in a notice served on it under section 43 he may enter the land to which the notice relates and carry out all or any of the requirements of the direction, and the expense of doing so, together with interest at the prescribed rate, shall be a debt due by the local government to the Protection Board and may be sued for and recovered in a court of competent jurisdiction.
+(1) Without affecting any proceeding against or liability of any local government for an offence under section 44 if that local government has not, in the opinion of an inspector or authorised person, complied with a direction contained in a notice served on it under section 43 he may enter the land to which the notice relates and carry out all or any of the requirements of the direction, and the expense of doing so, together with interest at the prescribed rate, shall be a debt due by the local government to the State and may be sued for and recovered by the Director General on behalf of the State in a court of competent jurisdiction.

 (2) For the purposes of subsection (1), if a notice under section 43 has been served on 2 or more local governments, the expense incurred under subsection (1) in carrying out the requirements of the direction contained in the notice shall be recoverable from those local governments in the proportions fixed by the notice.

 [Section 45 amended by No. 14 of 1996 s.
-4.]
+4; No. 46 of 2010 s.
+16.]

 46. Agreements

-(1) Subject to the provisions of the Local Government Act 1995 the Protection Board and a local government may enter into agreements for the supply by the Protection Board to the local government of materials, appliances and services for the control of declared plants and declared animals at such cost as shall be agreed.
+(1) Subject to the provisions of the Local Government Act 1995 the Director General and a local government may enter into agreements for the supply by the Director General to the local government of materials, appliances and services for the control of declared plants and declared animals at such cost as shall be agreed.

-(2) Subject to such limitations as may be prescribed, and to the provisions of the Local Government Act 1995, the Protection Board and a local government, as parties to an agreement referred to in subsection (1), may agree to extend or vary the agreement from time to time, or to discharge the agreement.
+(2) Subject to such limitations as may be prescribed, and to the provisions of the Local Government Act 1995, the Director General and a local government, as parties to an agreement referred to in subsection (1), may agree to extend or vary the agreement from time to time, or to discharge the agreement.

+(3) The Director General may supply poison under subsection (1) despite anything to the contrary in the Poisons Act 1964.

 [Section 46 amended by No. 14 of 1996 s.
-4.]
+4; No. 46 of 2010 s.
+17 and 55(2).]

 Division 4 — Private land